firecube-oss/port-webhooks-with-ngrok/README.md

 ## Install and Run

+> [!CAUTION]
-> :warning:  ngrok, Pydantic and FastAPI libraries used in this MVP are sensitive to versions.
+> ngrok, Pydantic and FastAPI libraries used in this MVP are sensitive to versions.
 Use of Virutal Environments is highly recommended

-* Obtain Ngrok Auth Token and Edge ID and set in [main.py]()
+* Obtain Ngrok Auth Token and Edge ID and set it in [main.py](https://github.com/firecube-oss/port-webhooks-with-ngrok/blob/main/main.py#L13-L14) or as an environment variable
-* Obtain a Port Client Secret and Client ID and set in [port_api_core.py]()
+* Obtain a Port Client Secret and Client ID and set in [main.py](https://github.com/firecube-oss/port-webhooks-with-ngrok/blob/main/main.py#L15-L16) or as an environment variable

 ```bash
 pip install -r requirements.txt